 17:15 Depart West Cowes (ferry)

-Through rail tickets to Cowes East or Cowes West can be purchased form the London Waterloo ticket office and most station ticket machines.
-For cheap rail fares on this route (booked online in advance) between London and Southampton see Megatrain.
+Through rail tickets to East Cowes or West Cowes can be purchased form the London Waterloo ticket office and most station ticket machines.

 Slower trains operate from London Waterloo to Portsmouth & Southsea with bus connections to Hovertravel's services to Ryde on the Isle of Wight.
 Most of these trains continue to Portsmouth Harbour station to connect with Wightlink's ferry services to Ryde.
 Journey times to Portsmouth typically take 1 hour 33 min to 1 hour 40 min.